Climate Policies Come With A Cost!

 • Higher rates of unemployment

-When you add in other costly environmental and business compliance costs in the state it should be no surprise that refineries and other businesses are closing in California, costing thousands of jobs and destroying local economies and communities in their wake.
-Not to mention further increasing the cost of fuel as supply is tightened.
+When you add in other costly environmental and business compliance costs in the state it should be no surprise that refineries, food processors and other businesses are closing in California, costing thousands of jobs and harming local economies and communities in their wake.